 When designing and manufacturing battery packs, it is important to recognize that there will be limitations when dealing with specific cost and performance parameters.
 You may encounter circumstances where you will have to increase the cost of your battery pack or decrease aspects of the overall performance.
 We'll help detail some of those limitations and how to find solutions that help move your project forward.

-The old saying “to the victor go the spoils” is now starting to apply in the battery pack industry.
-Recently Panasonic announced that it will no longer be supporting any new battery pack development projects that are not in the electric vehicle (EV) or solar storage space.
+The old saying “to the victor go the spoils” is now starting to apply in the battery supplier industry.
+Recently, Panasonic announced that it will no longer be supporting any new battery pack development projects that are not in the electric vehicle (EV) or solar storage space.

-Shipping lithium batteries is very important that requires significant investment in training and equipment.
-In April of 2016, new regulations were passed that forbid lithium batteries from passenger aircraft and limited the SOC (state of charge) for any battery shipped via air cargo to 30%.
+Shipping of lithium batteries is a very important process that requires significant investment in training and equipment.
+In April of 2016, new lithium battery shipping regulations were passed that forbid lithium batteries from passenger aircraft and limited the SOC (state of charge) for any battery shipped via air cargo to 30%.